utshomax/postman-docs/src/pages/docs/collections/using-collections.md

 1. Select **Tests** to define a [test script](/docs/writing-scripts/test-scripts/) for your collection, which will run after a response is received.
 1. Select **Variables** to define values for [collection variables](/docs/sending-requests/variables/) to share across all requests in the collection.

-> You can turn on autosave to automatically save your changes to collections, requests, and environments.
+> ([Free, Basic, and Professional plans only](https://www.postman.com/pricing)) You can turn on autosave to automatically save your changes to collections, requests, and environments.
 Learn more about [autosave](/docs/getting-started/settings/#application).

 ![Edit collection details](https://assets.postman.com/postman-docs/v10/collection-details-v10-2.jpg)